-MEASURES OF SUCCESS FOCUS AREA 4 - STRATEGIC INDICATOR TARGET ACTUAL OUTCOME COMMENTS 2% increase in total spend per visitor 2% 40% Target achieved and exceeded due to the increase in domestic day trips post Victorian lock-downs.
-4% annual increase in per capita Gross Regional Product 4% 9.6% Varget achieved and exceeded with GRP per capita at \$47,634.
+MEASURES OF SUCCESS FOCUS AREA 4 - STRATEGIC INDICATOR TARGET ACTUAL OUTCOME COMMENTS 2% increase in total spend per visitor 2% 40% ⊘ Target achieved and exceeded due to the increase in domestic day trips post Victorian lock-downs.
+4% annual increase in per capita Gross Regional Product 4% 9.6% • Target achieved and exceeded with GRP per capita at \$47,634.
 This is higher than pre-pandemic levels.
 5% annual increase of subscribers to the Hepburn Shire business e-newsletter.
-5% 0.3% Whilst the subscription rate grew this was at lower levels than expected, the newsletter will be advertised through other communication channels (such as Hepburn Life to encourage more subscribers).
-4% annual increase percentage of gross revenue generated by businesses and organisations, outside the Tourism sector 4% 6.2% Target achieved

-4.1 Work in partnership to attract and retain young improved digital connectivity, education opport housing, improved public and active transport o unities, employment pathways, affordable ltem Strategy 2021/22 Actions and Outcomes 4.1.1 Develop and implement a Youth Strategy 2021-25 to support the delivery of services and opportunities to young people in Hepburn Shire The ACE Youth Development Strategy 2022 - 2030 was adopted by Council on 28 June 2022, following significant community consultation and detailed input by Youth of the shire.
+5% 0.3% 8 Whilst the subscription rate grew this was at lower levels than expected, the newsletter will be advertised through other communication channels (such as Hepburn Life to encourage more subscribers).
+4% annual increase percentage of gross revenue generated by businesses and organisations, outside the Tourism sector 4% 6.2% • Target achieved ltem Strategy 2021/22 Actions and Outcomes 4.1.1 Develop and implement a Youth Strategy 2021-25 to support the delivery of services and opportunities to young people in Hepburn Shire The ACE Youth Development Strategy 2022 - 2030 was adopted by Council on 28 June 2022, following significant community consultation and detailed input by Youth of the shire.
 Consultation in the development of the strategy involved 660 young people and 53 stakeholders.
 4.1.2 Explore offering a graduate or traineeship program in alignment with Council's Workforce Plan development.
 A traineeship program was developed and budgeted to commence in late 2022.
 Four new traineeships will be introduced for Council in People and Culture, ICT, Governance, Customer Experience, and Finance.
 4.1.3 Annual Plan 2021/22 Advocate to government to assist with funding of the business case for the establishment of Institute of Gastronomy within the shire.
 Partnering with the City of Greater Bendigo, Council has represented the Shire in seeking opportunities for Gastronomy in our region.
 The City of Greater Bendigo have completed testing of an online map featuring producers within the region, this is being rolled out in a staged approach, and currently features Bendigo producers, with the expectation that it will be further rolled out throughout the region in 2022.
 Business planning development for the Institute of Gastronomy continues.
 4.1.4 Investigate the formation of a Youth Council or Youth Advisory Committee.
 This year saw the implementation of the Youth Co-Design Group that led the creation of ACE Youth Development Strategy.
 An action to investigate the formation was included in the adopted strategy.

-4.2 Advocate for improved internet infrastructure to home, students, and other citizens of the Hepbu ltem Strategy 2021/22 Actions and Outcomes 4.2.1 Support implementation of Central Highlands Digital Plan.
+4.1 Work in partnership to attract and retain young people in our area through the provision of improved digital connectivity, education opportunities, employment pathways, affordable housing, improved public and active transport options, and leadership opportunities mousing, improved public and active transport options, and leadership opportunities ltem Strategy 2021/22 Actions and Outcomes 4.2.1 Support implementation of Central Highlands Digital Plan.
 No action this year - Council continues to work with partners such as the Central Highlands Regional Partnership to ensure funding opportunities when available are sought.
 4.2.2 Review the impact of the co-working space at the Hepburn Hub at the Rex and explore the feasibility of a local co-working spaces in other parts of the Shire.
 Council's decision not to proceed with the Hepburn Hub at the Rex project means the co-working space not proceeded with.
 4.2.3 Install public wi-fi in appropriate areas.
 No action this year 4.2.4 Advocate to ensure that our community has access to, and benefits from reliable digital services.
 Senior officers continue to advocate for appropriate access to digital services with key agencies.